 Underwear

-Underwear isn’t the most exciting thing to talk about in packing for your trip to the Canadian Rockies.
-However, they’re an essential part of your wardrobe, and a poor pair of underwear can ruin a hike, especially a multiday trek.
-We don’t just use this for hiking around Banff but also for traveling in general since I don’t always have access to a washer.
+Underwear isn’t the most exciting topic to discuss.
+However, it’s an essential part of your wardrobe, and a poor pair of underwear can ruin a hike, especially a multiday trek.
 It’s best to wear underwear that wicks away moisture from your body for multiple reasons.

-The first is that moisture pulls away heat from your body when you’re in cold temperatures.
-However, more importantly, it keeps you dry in hot weather and reduces the risk of chafing or discomfort.
-I know chafing might sound a little comical, but it’s a real risk when the distance starts to add up — just ask any endurance athlete.
+Most importantly, it keeps you dry in hot weather and reduces the risk of chafing or discomfort.
+Chafing might sound a little comical, but it’s a real risk when the distance adds up — just ask any endurance athlete.

 Footwear In The Canadian Rockies

 You should also be cognizant of your body’s health.
 Do you have previous injuries, or are you prone to ankle rolls?
 If you need extra support, do not hesitate to choose the best option for yourself.
-For most, these will be high ankle boots.
+For most, these will be high-ankle boots.

 Trail Running Shoes